sovrynn/ecdo/3-FORECASTING/README.md

 - `recent-natural-disasters`: Recent natural disasters.
 - (Speculative) `shudder`: A vague potential imminent phenomenon that Ethical Skeptic referred to on social media.

+# Overview

+Currently, the strongest piece of evidence we have for an impending ECDO event is the accelerating north pole wander.
+See `EVIDENCE/earth-geo-state/geomagnetic/north-pole-wander`.

+Past that, there is also exothermic core and temperature anomalies.

 # TODO

 - investigate additional data feeds related to the ECDO such as temperature